Power-law Bianchi type I inflation with multiple vector fields: Introduction

-Recently, the cosmological principle and cosmic no-hair conjecture have been challenged by the leading observations of the Cosmic Microwave Background (CMB).
-In particular, the Wilkinson Microwave Anisotropy Probe (WMAP) detected two anomalies on the CMB including the cold spot and hemispheric asymmetry \cite{WMAP:2012nax}, which were also confirmed by the Planck satellite \cite{Planck:2019evm}.
-Therefore, it is reasonable to seek an exotic inflationary model that violates the cosmological principle and cosmic no-hair conjecture \cite{Schwarz:2015cma} because the mentioned CMB anomalies have been believed to not show up in the standard inflationary models, in which the cosmological principle holds as well as the cosmic no-hair should never be broken down.
-One of the candidate for the origin of the observed anomalies is vector field(s).
+Recently, the cosmological principle and the cosmic no-hair conjecture have been challenged by observations of the Cosmic Microwave Background (CMB).
+In particular, the Wilkinson Microwave Anisotropy Probe (WMAP) detected two anomalies in the CMB, including the cold spot and hemispheric asymmetry \cite{WMAP:2012nax}, which were also confirmed by the Planck satellite \cite{Planck:2019evm}.
+Therefore, it is reasonable to seek an exotic inflationary model that violates the cosmological principle and the cosmic no-hair conjecture \cite{Schwarz:2015cma}, since these CMB anomalies are believed not to arise in standard inflationary models, in which the cosmological principle holds and the cosmic no-hair conjecture is not violated.
+One of the candidates for the origin of the observed anomalies is vector fields.
 However, vector fields are usually ignored in studies of inflation since they are believed to decay very quickly as the universe expands, which is consistent with the cosmic no-hair conjecture.

+However, an anisotropic inflationary model proposed by Kanno, Soda, and Watanabe (KSW) showed the opposite behavior \cite{Watanabe:2009ct,Kanno:2010nr}.
+Motivated by supergravity, they introduced a non-minimal coupling between one scalar field $\phi$, of which the potential is $V(\phi)\propto \exp(\lambda\phi)$, and one vector field $A_\mu$, with a gauge kinetic term of the form $f^2(\phi)F^{\mu\nu}F_{\mu\nu} \propto \exp(2\rho \phi) F^{\mu\nu}F_{\mu\nu}$.
+It is worth noting that in the KSW model, the spacetime is chosen to be a locally rotationally symmetric (LRS) Bianchi type I metric, which has the form,